Fitting directed acyclic graphs with latent nodes as finite mixtures models, with application to education transmission

 \subsection{Discussion}

 An interesting instance of the models described above was used informally by \cite{Hag:2002} as an extended latent class model.
 It may be interesting to note that, while in a basic latent class model, where the latent has no parents, the parameters which determine the marginal distribution of the latent are somehow separate from those which determine the conditional distribution of the responses, in the general context described here, in principle, any node of the DAG may correspond to a latent variable and, if there is a latent node $Z_i$ which has no parents, its marginal distribution is determined by the $\beta_{i0h}$, the intercept parameters for the adjacent logits, whose number equals the number of latent categories minus 1.

-A different, but closely related literature is that based on finite mixture models, like those developed, for instance, in \cite{AlfTrov} where a selection variable and two or more response variables are assumed to depend on a multivariate continuous latent distribution.
-However, when the underlying distribution is approximated with a discrete distribution with $K$ support points, the resulting model is equivalent to a DAG model with a single discrete latent variable, say $U$; the special case where there are two responses $Y_1,\:Y_2$ and a selection variable $Y_0$ is displayed in the DAG below
+A different, but closely related literature is that based on finite mixture models, like, for instance, the models studied in \cite{AlfTrov} where a selection variable and two or more response variables are assumed to depend on a multivariate continuous latent distribution.
+However, when the latent distribution is approximated with a discrete distribution with $K$ support points, the resulting model is equivalent to a DAG model with a single discrete latent variable, say $U$, having $K$ categories; the special case where there are two responses $Y_1,\:Y_2$ and a selection variable $Y_0$ is displayed in the DAG below

-It is worth noting that the true multivariate nature of the underlying latent, once turned into a discrete one, should show up in the values of the estimated intercept parameters $\beta_{ijl}$, where $i$ indexes the response variable, $j$ the latent and $l$ the category of the latent; the fact that $\beta_{ijl}$ is positive (or negative) for all $i,l$ indicates that the underlying latent is essentially uni-dimensional and that its categories may be ordered from best to worst in a unique way.
+It is worth noting that the true multivariate nature of the underlying latent, once turned into a discrete one, should show up in the values of the estimated intercept parameters $\beta_{iul}$, where $i$ indexes the response variable, $u$ the single latent and $l$ the category of the latent.
+For instance, the fact that $\beta_{iul}$ is positive (or negative) for all $l$ indicates that the underlying latent is essentially uni-dimensional and that its categories may be ordered from best to worst in a unique way.